Nest Thermostat Troubleshooting (Easier Than You Think)

 The orange light starts glowing on the Nest thermostat means, it’s the pre-sign to the user that the battery is getting low.

-How to turn on the Nest thermostat manually?
+How do you turn on the Nest thermostat manually?

 Connect the C wire to the Nest thermostat to turn the device on manually.